-The student should meet with his/her Academic Advisor frequently, but at least twice per semester to discuss research plans, progress in coursework, etc..
+The student should meet with the student's Academic Advisor frequently, but at least twice per semester to discuss research plans, progress in coursework, etc..
 More frequent meetings should be held as the student progresses in his research.
 It is the student's responsibility to arrange these meetings.